-- No court proceedings are being scheduled until further notice.
+- In-person and virtual court proceedings are now being scheduled.

 - The court will accept new filings of small claims and regular civil matters.

 - Please contact the Court Clerk with any questions at 772-0357, x 19.

 COURT WILL BE CLOSED ON THE FOLLOWING DAYS:

 Thurs., November 26, 2020 – Thanksgiving